Keyword Strategy 101: The Importance of Keyword Research

 Keyword Research Puts Your Content in the “Right Place”

 Writing the right content isn’t enough.
 To influence your audience’s journey at all, your content must be seen when they take to Google.
-Keyword research can help your content be in that right place (the first page, first position of Google’s results page) when the time comes.
+Keyword research can help your content be in the right place (the first page, first position of Google’s results page) when the time comes.

 As I mentioned previously, keyword volume helps a marketer see what terms or queries their audience is searching for.
 To add another layer, keyword difficulty allows marketers to see what chance they have at ranking for that search.
 If all the marketers in your industry are reaching for the same keyword, it’s less likely that your content on that keyword will show up in the right place.